RayCyr/Project_1/Project_1/README Cloud Security Project.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly "available," in addition to restricting "overload" to the network.
+Load balancing ensures that the application will be highly *available*, in addition to restricting *overload* to the network.

-Load balancers protect "Availablity"
+Load balancers protect *availablity*

 The advantage of a jump box is that a jumpbox allows for the secure adminstration of web servers.